 What people are saying:

-“The material covered was very raw and moving, especially in how it was related it back to your personal journey.
-Our team likes the content.” - Steve Duran, Lighthouse Catholic Media
+“The material covered was very raw and moving, especially in how it was related it back to his personal journey.
+Our team likes the content.” – Steve Duran, Lighthouse Catholic Media

 Personal Testimony 0:00:00 to 0:45:00

 Unscripted Audience Question and Answer Session 0:45:00 to 1:20:00